Hierapolis: Temple of Apollo

 The structures of the temple are later, though the presence of two Ionic capitals in the Museum (see under Museum), as well as of a Corinthian capital of the 1st century AD and other architectural fragments lead archaeologists to suppose the existence of an earlier temple on the site.

 The temple, which has a marble staircase, lies within a sacred area, about 70 m long.
 It was surrounded by an enclosure wall (temenos).
 The back of the temple was built against the hill, the peribolos was surrounded on the remaining southern, western and northern sides, by a marble portico, which has been partially excavated.
 This portico has pilasters bearing fluted Doric semi-columns supporting capitals that are decorated below with a row of astragali and beads and which, on the decorated below with a row of astragali and beads and which, on the echinus, bear a series of ovolos.

 The new temple was reconstructed in the 3rd century in Roman fashion, recycling the stone blocks from the older temple.
 The reconstruction had a smaller area and now only its marble floor remains.

-Following studies carried out on site in 1998, a geologist of the Italian National Research Council recognized that the origin of both the Temple of Apollo and of the nearby Ploutonion was linked to the existence of the surface trace of a seismic fault, on which both sanctuaries were purposely built and which was revered as Gateway of Hades.
+Following studies carried out on site in 1998, a geologist of the Italian National Research Council recognised that the origin of both the Temple of Apollo and of the nearby Ploutonion was linked to the existence of the surface trace of a seismic fault, on which both sanctuaries were purposely built and which was revered as Gateway of Hades.
 The Ploutonion was the oldest religious centre of the native community, the place where Apollo met with Cibele.
 It was said that only the priest of the Great Mother could enter the cave without being overpowered by the noxious underground fumes.
 Temples dedicated to Apollo were often built over geologically active sites, including his most famous, the temple at Delphi.

 When the Christian faith was granted official primacy in the 4th century, this temple underwent a number of desecrations.
 Part of the peribolos was also dismantled to make room for a large Nympheum.